RobinNaumann/rescuemule/README.md

 ##### Services

 the app provides a global `Networks`.
 This can be used to send and listen for messages across the network.
-The service is a singleton and can be accessed from anywhere in the app via the `networksService` constant.
+The service is a singleton and can be accessed from anywhere in the app via the `NetworkBit` state.

 - **custom routing**: To define your own routing logic, extend the `RoutingManager` class and pass your class as a router to the `NetworksService` constructor.